-Below are design principles that I approach my projects with.
+I approach my projects with the design principles listed below.
 I use them as a compass for finding creative solutions.

 When developing a new design, each little detail on the screen should be placed there purposefully.
-When you design intentionally every colour, type treatment, content hierarchy, animation, etc. is there to enhance the experience.
+When you design with intention, every colour, type treatment, content hierarchy, animation, etc. is there to enhance the experience.
 Throw away unnecessary elements and you'll have a cleaner, more enjoyable user experience.

 Good design inspires trust with its users.
-When creating a digital experience, strive to eliminate hesitation, frustration, and lack of understanding with those who are interacting with your design.
+When creating a digital experience, strive to eliminate hesitation, frustration and lack of understanding from those who are interacting with your design.
 Create a design system that anticipates the needs of users and builds familiarity with similar information and actions.

 A digital experience should feel natural to users.
 Good design feels "human" through careful consideration of copy, actions, helpful hints, etc. Allow your users to feel as if they are having a conversation with another person, rather than interacting with a machine-like system.

-Technology is alive, constantly changing, growing, and creating new opportunities.
+Technology is alive, constantly changing, growing and creating new opportunities.
 Good design seeks to keep moving forward by never being satisfied with "the way things are".
-Are you pushing the boundaries to deliver a completely new an innovative experience?
+Are you pushing the boundaries to deliver a completely new and innovative experience?